tremor-rs/tremor-www-docs/docs/development/benchmarks/LogstashBenchmark.md

 ## Identity baseline benchmark

-Literally named baseline and is a equivalent in functionality to tremor's `empty-passthrough-json` benchmark
+Literally named baseline and is an equivalent in functionality to tremor's `empty-passthrough-json` benchmark

 ## For each logstash tunable, run a benchmark